Join tuple with no space.

 And To go from kilobytes to megabytes, we need just one division by 1024.
 This is simple, but testing is important.

-Often, conversions are encapsulated in a method definition.
-And for compound types such as collections, the Python language provides many built-in methods to convert, such as list().
+Summary.
+Some conversions in Python are numeric—these can often be done with mathematical expressions.
+For compound types such as collections, we use built-in methods to convert, such as list().

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.